sahildhiman0/justDemo/README.md

 # justDemo
-this was created for testing hoe to create reprository.
+this was created for testing how to create reprository.